AlMosahih-ASC/spellchecker-api-client/README.md

-Please direct your requests to info@arabicspellchecker.com.

-You can use this demo token `OfaUFFcyjIQObEPSkl7sxCroM1uvrOO2` to test the speller.
+You can use this demo token `OfaUFFcyjIQObEPSkl7sxCroM1uvrOO2` (New updated token) to test the speller.
 It needs to be sent in the request headers, for example:
 ```
 > POST /get_incorrect_words HTTP/1.1
 > Host: api.arabicspellchecker.com